Huskyeder/stackato-doc/admin/reference/add-buildpack.rst

 =================

 Stackato has a number of built-in :ref:`buildpacks <buildpacks>` installed by default.
-Administrators can install additional buildpacks with the :ref:`stackato create-buildpack <command-create-buildpack>` command, making them available to developers pushing applications.
+Administrators can install additional buildpacks, making them available to developers pushing applications.

 Building Packages